Kota

 • Non-medical card holders receive limited eligibility.

-Limited eligibility means you don’t get free general practitioner (GP) services and must pay for prescribed medicines.
+Limited eligibility means your employees don’t get free general practitioner (GP) services and must pay for prescribed medicines.

-However, you get access to public hospital services for free or at a subsidised cost.
+However, they get access to public hospital services for free or at a subsidised cost.

-Employees under 66 years suffering from an illness that prevents them from working may be eligible for an illness benefit.
+Your employees under 66 years old who suffer from an illness that prevents them from working may be eligible for an Illness Benefit

-Their illness must be certified by a medical practitioner, and the individual must have enough PRSI contributions to be eligible for this benefit.
+Their illness must be certified by a medical practitioner, and they must have enough PRSI contributions to be eligible for this benefit.

-The maternity benefit is a payment made by the government to women who:
+The Maternity Benefit is a social welfare payment made by the government to women who:

 • Are employed or self-employed.